Zinf: History/Funding

 The FreeAmp project was originally funded by EMusic, who paid the salaries of 3 developers working on the player.
 Later, Relatable joined EMusic to help support continued development.

 In January 2001, after 2 years of funding the project EMusic pulled their support, and subsequently fired the developers.
 The Zinf project was unable to find another sponsor, and development slowed greatly.
 The most recent release was made in early 2004.
 As of 2008, nearly all development of Zinf has ceased.

 Adoption

-Once a popular open-source Linux audio player, it has now been largely surpassed by newcomers such as Audacious, Amarok, Exaile, Banshee and (more recently) Songbird.
-This is largely because Zinf has not seen an official new release since early 2004, and many new features that are now standard in rival players have not been implemented; such as cover art and lyric support.
+Zinf was once among the better-known open-source audio players, but development has been largely inactive since the early 2000s, and contemporary reviews describe it as basic compared with newer players.

 In 2010 the zinf.com website was bought by a domain squatter for the purpose of capitalizing on the site's traffic for monetary gains.
 A new link called "QnA" and "Ads" are now visible on the zinf.com website that is a redirect to the squatter's site.